 Kitchen island designs roundup

 Whether it’s traditional, modern or transitional, just about every new home these days is outfitted with a kitchen island.
 For many, no kitchen design is complete without an island at its center.
 As the central hub, the kitchen should be designed in a way that accommodates busy families who want to use the room for more than just prepping dinner.
 Islands are the heart of the kitchen, a natural gathering place for family and friends to grab a light lunch or unwind over a beverage.
 They are the place people congregate to discuss the day’s events, work on their laptops, or spread out the daily paper.
 Aside from their social function, they are also a drop zone for unloading bags and groceries.
 Since the kitchen is a busy intersection in the household, you want to build an island that is an asset not an obstacle.
-Here are some tips to make sure you are getting the most out of your kitchen island.
+Here are some tips to make sure you are getting the most out of your kitchen island design.

 How to make kitchen island function first